Page created on June 8, 2021. Last updated on March 14, 2022 at 18:17

 Total hysterectomy with bilateral salpingo-oophorectomy is the mainstay of surgical treatment.
 It is curative in early stages and improves prognosis in later stages.
 It also allows the proper surgical staging.
 Laparoscopy is preferred over laparotomy.

-Pelvic and para-aortic lymph nodes are removed in case of middle risk and high risk stages, generally Ic and above.
+Pelvic and para-aortic lymph nodes are removed in case of middle risk and high risk stages, generally IIIc and above.

 If presurgical evaluation shows possible spreading to the cervix (stage II), a radical hysterectomy is performed instead.
 Radical hysterectomy means the en bloc removal of the uterus, cervix, upper vagina, and parametrium.